Alert as new type of ‘spice’ hits streets of Doncaster

 The scheme is administered by Changing Lives, a national, registered charity which provides specialist support for thousands of vulnerable people and their families.
 They are already working in Doncaster supporting people with complex needs to make meaningful and lasting improvements to their lives.
 The campaign is being advertised in the town centre.

-Doncaster Council's head of service (communities), Pat Hagan, told businesses that the alternative giving scheme has raised more than £2,500 since it was launched in public donations through its website.
+Doncaster Council's head of service (communities), Pat Hagan, told businesses that the alternative giving scheme has raised over £2,500 since it was launched in public donations through its website.

 More than £700 of awards have been made to homeless people to provide items including beds, television, tenancy deposits other items of furniture.